Comrob2018/QuizApp/README.md

   - Export review as plain text (`.txt`) with ✓/✗ markers per question.
   - Restart option that reopens the settings dialog.

+- **Hidden Buttons**
+- If buttons are unused they are hidden from the screen and will appear when needed.
+    - Show Image button and Thumbnail will only appear if there is an image
+    - Why/check answer buttons only appear in study mode.
+    - Break/calculator buttons only appear if those options are selected in settings
 ---

 ## 📂 Project Structure